-Travel all the way to Ireland without ever leaving home with the taste of this Dubliner Cheesy Potato Tart.
+Travel all the way to Ireland without ever leaving home with the flavor of this Irish Cheese and Potato Tart.
+It will soon become an annual tradition.

 - food processor or pastry blender